 The AFMEPKIU's principal industrial objectives are aimed at the improvement of wages and working conditions for members throughout industry.
 This has been done primarily by way of industrial awards and enterprise agreements.
 The AFMEPKIU has also been active in trying to influence governments at all levels on a wide range of political issues.

-Significant Changes
+Significant Changes in Principal Activities

-There were no significant changes in the nature of the Western Australian Branch's principal activities during the financial year.
+There were no significant changes in the nature of the New South Wales Branch's principal activities during the financial year.

 Results of Principal Activities